philipwfowler/gemucator/README.md

     assert before in ['c','t','g','a'], before+" is not a nucleotide!"
 AssertionError: x is not a nucleotide!
 ```
+Note that mutation->location->mutation is not uniquely defined for some 'promoters' i.e. the promoter for gene X may lie within the coding region of gene Y which makes assigning it as a CDS mutation or a PROM mutation difficult.

 Finally, it will parse insertions and deletions as long as they conform to the format like in the example below.

 ```